ChiLiubio/microeco/README.md

 ## Background
-In microbial community ecology, with the development of high-throughput sequencing techniques, the increasing data amount and complexity make the community data analysis and management a challenge.
+In microbial community ecology, with the development of high-throughput sequencing techniques, the increasing data amount and complexity make the microbiome data analysis and management a challenge.
 There has been a lot of R packages created for the microbiome profiling analysis.
 However, it is still difficult to perform data mining fast and efficiently.
-Therefore, we created R microeco package.
+Therefore, we created R microeco package (abbreviated and pronounced as **_[miːkəu]_**).

 ## Main Features
   + R6 Class to store and analyze data; fast, flexible and modularized